-Figure 19 typical network scenario for flexible factory IoT
+Figure 19-Typical network scenario for flexible factory IoT

-Wireless link or path quality is changing rapidly (from milliseconds to seconds) due to multipath fading and shadowing in the closed environment of factories where human, product and material handling equipment e.g. forklift trucks and AGVs (automated guided vehicles) are moving.
+Wireless link or path quality is changing rapidly (from milliseconds to seconds) due to multipath fading and shadowing in the closed environment of factories where human, product and material handling equipment e.g., forklift trucks and AGVs are moving.
 It is required to reserve minimum bandwidth for priority application by enhancing bridge functions, despite the degradation in the local link quality.
 For the purpose of reliability, queueing and forwarding, mechanisms for redundancy need to be defined to use data attributes over the network.
 The coordinator can set policies for transmission of application data in a way that tolerates the degradation in the network due to the bandwidth changes.
 The control policies should be established to ensure the low priority bulk data transfer does not impact the transmission of the high priority critical messages and important data.

 For coordination and control of a factory network made up of several tens of systems, a huge tightly-controlled network and computing resources would be required.
 Tight control directly conducted by the coordinator is impractical.
-This implies the necessity for hierarchical control consisting of (1) centralized coordinator which implements the global control for coordination of independent systems to satisfy requirements of each factory applications, and (2) the distributed coordination agent on each individual Bridge/AP which serves as local control for each system according to control policy.
+This implies the necessity for hierarchical control consisting of (1) centralized coordinator that implements the global control for coordination of independent systems to satisfy requirements of each factory applications, and (2) the distributed coordination agent on each individual Bridge/AP that serves as local control for each system according to control policy.
 The control policy implies how radio resources of time, frequency, and space are utilized to optimize operation of entire network in a factory.

-To realize the hierarchical control, more information needs to be concentrated on the centralized controller enabling an autonomous operate in quick response.
-For this purpose, the following three items need to be considered for standardization.
+To realize the hierarchical control, more information needs to be concentrated on the centralized controller enabling an autonomous operation and quick response.
+For this purpose, the following three items need to be considered for standardization:

-- 1 A) Control policy: messages and interfaces between a coordinator and various systems. - B) Information on wireless environment: link/path quality. - C) Data attributes: common information including various requirements, e.g. data rates (or data size at an application level and data frequency), latency, affordability of packet loss.
-The information is helpful for transportation of various traffics by better control of flows when mapping to traffic classes, scheduling and forwarding.
+a) Control policy: messages and interfaces between a coordinator and various systems.

+- b) Information on wireless environment: link/path quality. - c) Data attributes: common information including various requirements, e.g., data rates (or data size at an application level and data frequency), latency, affordability of packet loss.
+The information is helpful for transportation of various traffics by better control of flows when mapping to traffic classes, scheduling, and forwarding.

-An unified network reference model
+A unified network reference model

-Network reference model (NRM) for flexible factory IoT network is a generic representation which includes multiple network interfaces, multiple network access technologies, and multiple applications.
-The NRM defined in IEEE P802.1CF [20] is appropriate for this purpose and can be used to generalize the concept of centralized configuration paradigm and to explain how data attributes are managed as informative description as well.
+Network reference model (NRM) for flexible factory IoT network is a generic representation that includes multiple network interfaces, multiple network access technologies, and multiple applications.
+The NRM defined in IEEE Std 802.1CF [27] is appropriate for this purpose and can be used to generalize the concept of centralized configuration paradigm and to explain how data attributes are managed as informative description as well.
 The minimum enhancement could be achieved by creating a factory profile consisting of the reference model and data attributes.
-Detail investigation is required if any protocols shall be added.
+Specification of new protocols is subject to further investigation Detail investigation is required if any protocols shall be added.

-Figure 20 network reference model defined in IEEE P802.1CF
+Figure 20-Network reference model defined in IEEE Std 802.1CF

 The aforementioned network scenarios shown in Figure 20 can be mapped to IEEE Std 802.1CF NRM as depicted in Figure 21.
 Bridge/AP represents the node of attachment (NA) providing wired/wireless access through R1 to the terminals (devices).
 L2 data frames with common data attributes are aggregated and forwarded to the second level bridges, represented as backhaul (BH) through R6 datapath interface.
-The coordinator is located in the access network control (ANC) providing control policy to the underlay bridges and APs through R5 and R6 control interfaces.
+The coordinator is located in the access network control (ANC) providing control policy to the underlay bridges and APs through R5 and R6 control interfaces.14

-&lt;sup>10 Refer to Clause 5 of the IEEE Std 802.1CF [20] for detailed information of network reference model (NRM).
+14Refer to Clause 5 of the IEEE Std 802.1CF [27] for detailed information of network reference model (NRM).

-Figure 21 mapping factory network to 802.1CF NRM
+Figure 21-Mapping factory network to IEEE 802.1CF NRM